Skip to main content

 Introduction

 Environment variables provide a centralized way to store values that can be shared across all tests in your project.
-They are managed through the Test Data section in your workspace.JSON values are supported and accessible in your tests as JSON objects.
+They are managed through the Test Data section in your workspace and work across both the Stably Web Editor and the Stably SDK.

 Adding Environment Variables